 What Can I Expect?

-Whether completed over six weeks or through the weekend intensive, participants will find the content of this program is presented in a welcoming and accessible format.
+Whether completed over six weeks or through the weekend intensive, participants will find the content of this program is presented in a non-judgemental and interesting way.
 Participants will have opportunities to learn through a combination of didactic lessons, guided self-assessment tools, hand-on coping techniques, and group interaction.
 If it becomes clear during the Early Intervention Education Program that additional treatment is required to support a participant in their substance use goals, our counselors will work with that client to supplement their program with either group treatment or individual counseling services.

 The program is certified by the Maryland State Department of Health and Mental Hygiene as Level .05 Early Intervention.
 The program has passed state inspection five times since 2005.
 Certification is current.